 - Wire granulators to separate wire from casing

-- Industrial magnets to separate ferrous from non-ferrous metals
+- Scrap yard magnets to separate ferrous from non-ferrous metals

 In addition to this, employees should have the protective gear so they can safely handle all metals throughout the recycling process.
 By having all of this before officially opening up shop, you’ll be completely prepared, and your team of workers can complete tasks more efficiently.

-Buy your scrap yard magnet and other machinery for recycling from Moley Magnetics.
-As industry leaders, we’ve got all the high-powered equipment you need to make your business a thriving success!
+Buy your scrap yard magnet, waste handling grapple or excavator scrap shear and other machinery for recycling from Moley Magnetics.
+As industry leaders, see we’ve got all the high-powered equipment you need to make your business a thriving success!

 Step 6: Begin Collecting Scrap